chuck2147/programming-training/lesson-5/plan.md

   - All the robot code is in src/main/java/frc/robot
 - `./gradlew build`
 - "WPILib: Set VS Code Java Home to FRC Home" then restart
-- Stage code in git
+- Stage/commit code in git
 - Init vs Periodic methods
   - if vs while loops in periodic methods
 - Demo motor control code in Robot.java - Spark and SpeedController